Serphyus/Memory-Game/README.md

 </h1>

-This project is a memorization game where the player is given a range of numbers that must be remembered in the correct order. after they get hidden the player must click the rectangles the containing numbers in ascending order.
+This project is a memorization game where the player is given a range of numbers that must be remembered in the correct order.
+After they get hidden the player must click the rectangles the containing numbers in ascending order.
+The game is time based so after playing through all the rounds, the best times will be displayed

 ## Gameplay demo
 <p align="center">